Contact Us

 Safeguarding is everybody’s business.
 This page is for those of you who may wish to refresh your skills and knowledge.

-Those of you who work directly with learners are in a good position to provide early intervention and support to vulnerable learners by:
+Those of you who work directly with children are in a good position to provide early intervention and support to vulnerable children by:

 • Building trusting, safe relationships; children and young people will be more inclined to disclose worries to adults they trust.